redstonedesign/parkinsans/README.md

 [Fontbakery]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fgooglefonts%2Fgooglefonts-project-template%2Fgh-pages%2Fbadges%2Foverall.json

-Parkinsans a static typeface with five weights.
+Parkinsans is a static typeface with six weights.
 It is derived from Indian Type Foundry's Poppins and has been created for the UK charity Parkinson's UK.
-Full of joy and persoanlity, Parkinsans reflects the positive and human personality Parkinson's UK.
+Full of joy and personality, Parkinsans reflects the positive and human personality Parkinson's UK.

 ![Parkinsans](documentation/Parkinsans.png)